gotev/android-upload-service/README.md

 }
 ```

 and do a project sync.
-If you're upgrading to 2.0 from 1.6, read [2.0 migration notes](https://github.com/alexbbb/android-upload-service/releases/tag/2.0).
-If you're upgrading to 2.0 from 1.5 or older releases, [read 1.6 migration notes first](https://github.com/alexbbb/android-upload-service/releases/tag/1.6).
+[Read this page](https://github.com/alexbbb/android-upload-service/wiki/Setup) if you're upgrading from a previous release and for setup troubleshooting.

 [Check the wiki](https://github.com/alexbbb/android-upload-service/wiki) for full setup instructions and examples to get up and running fast.
 If something isn't covered there, search in the [issues](https://github.com/alexbbb/android-upload-service/issues).
 Your question could already have been answered in the past.
-There are also [some checks you can do yourself to resolve common setup mistakes](#help).
+There are also [some checks you can do yourself to resolve common setup mistakes](https://github.com/alexbbb/android-upload-service/wiki/Resolve%20common%20setup%20issues).

 ### Apps powered by Android Upload Service <a name="powered"></a>
 To be included in the following list, simply create an issue and provide the app name and a link.